 Noise from neighbours is a common source of nuisance, and for some people it can be very upsetting.
 Some of the most common examples of this type of noise include a barking dog(s), loud music or loud TV and DIY activities.

-- The neighbours may be behaving unreasonably, for instance by playing music too loud.
+- The neighbours may be behaving unreasonably, for instance by playing music too loud

 - You may have become over-sensitive to the noise, particularly if you don't get on with your neighbours.
 People sometimes "tune in" to the noise from next door to find it annoying even when most other people wouldn't.

-A Statutory Nuisance noise nuisance is a noise that unreasonably affects the use of your property by causing sleep disturbance, disrupting the enjoyment of your television and other similar interference, rather than just causing mere annoyance.
+A statutory nuisance noise nuisance is a noise that unreasonably affects the use of your property by causing sleep disturbance, disrupting the enjoyment of your television and other similar interference, rather than just causing mere annoyance.

 Rate this page